mathoudebine/homeassistant-timebox-mini/README.md

 ## Requirements
 ### Bluetooth Hardware
-This component uses PyBluez library for Bluetooth communication.
-PyBluez is based on BlueZ official Linux Bluetooth stack.
+This component uses Python sockets for Bluetooth communication.

 Any Bluetooth hardware supported by your operating system should work.
-The Bluetooth interface built in to the Raspberry Pi 3 probably works, but hasn't yet been tested.
+The Bluetooth interface built in to the Raspberry Pi 3 probably works, but hasn't been tested yet.

 To check if your Bluetooth hardware is supported, run the following command on your system:
 ```bash